wso2/istio-apim/README.md

 #### Prerequisites

 - Istio
-- WSO2 API Manager running in anywhere
+- WSO2 API Manager 2.5.0 or above
 - Public certificate of WSO2 API Manager

+Notes:

-Note: Docker image is available in the docker hub.
+- The docker image of the WSO2 mixer adapter is available in the docker hub.
+- In the default profile of Istio installation, policy check is disabled by default.
+To use the mixer adapter, policy check has to enable explictly.
+Please follow [Enable Policy Enforcement](https://istio.io/docs/tasks/policy-enforcement/enabling-policy/)

 ##### 1. Create a K8s secret in istio-system namespace for the public certificate of WSO2 API Manager as follows.
 ```